avalchanova/avalchanova/README.md

 - :world_map: Hobbies include: all kinds of sports, travelling, cooking and eating of course, and watching Ivaylo Papazov's courses :ribbon:

+- :waxing_crescent_moon: I have a strong set of core values

 <!-- - :black_cat: Slowly being dragged to the cat side :paw_prints: -->
 - :mailbox: Reach me on: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aleksandra-valchanova-83a86a254/)